tbaccata/amica/README.md

 <!--- [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 ![R](https://img.shields.io/badge/R-4-blue) -->

+*version 1.0 will be released soon, some minor changes will still be made (code formatting etc.)*
+*Please cite amica in your publications, we will provide a PMID pointing to this site shortly.*

 # amica